KC-plus-plus/Self-Taught-Rust-Journey/journal/journal-entry-2022-06-June.md

 Setting up this repo I think was a good acomplishment but I think if I want to keep the ball rolling I should do at least a little bit of Rustlings today as well, that way I can start off with a good momentum.

 Update: I had a big brain move called "Remembering that this is a Github repo and therefore I have access to features like issues and projects" (it's a working title).
 So I made an [issue tracker for completing rustlings](https://github.com/KC-plus-plus/Self-Taught-Rust-Journey/issues/1).

+## 02 Thursday, June 2nd
+Nothing to report.

+## 03 Friday, June 3rd
+Okay, maybe I was a little ambitious to think that I'd make this whole repo and then actually start doing the thing in the same day, because, as it turns out, I did not start rustlings that day, nor the day after, but I did now!
+So time to talk about variables.

+### Variables
+The first rustlings section is about variables.
+Coming from C++ i can already see similarities.
+Rust is statically typed and avoids uninitialized behavior.
+In C++ it's more on the programmer to avoid uninitialized variables, but the Rust compiler will complain at you for not initializing which is good.
+The syntax is a little weird for me because in C++, the data type *is* the keyword for declaring the variable, whereas in Rust, the keyword is `let` (or `const`) and then the type annotation comes *after* the name (and before the value).
+Rust variables are also immutable by default which is an interesting change of pace, if you want it to be mutable then you add the `mut` keyword after `let`.
+Interestingly, Rust allows and encourages the use of shadowing, where you can basically reuse a variable name for a different variable.
+If you use `let` again on a variable then you can shadow it and assign a different value even if it's immutable, you can even give it a new type!
+It's not *actually* overwriting, because if you did the overwrite in an inner scope and left that scope then it would go back to the value in the outer scope.
+Also something worth noting, C++ types work on a guarenteed minumum size, but Rust you very explicitly specify the size like `i32` for example.
+Integer division behaves like C++.
+Arrays and tuples exist but aren't covered at in the variables part of Rustlings.
+Arrays have a weird syntax to me but I don't have to learn that right now.